-Creating invoices for your service business isn’t complicated, but leaving out essential information can lead to disputes or late payments, and make you look unprofessional to your customers.
+Creating invoices for your service business isn’t complicated, but leaving out essential information can get messy: it can lead to disputes or late payments, and make you look unprofessional to your customers.

 - A clear title with the word ‘Invoice’

 - Invoice issue date and payment due date

 - Description of services rendered

 - Subtotal for each service (including rate, amount, and/or quantity used)

 - Total amount due, including taxes and discounts